migmtz/hawkes-inhibition-expon/README.md

 This code was implemented using Python 3.8.5 and needs Numpy, Matplotlib and Scipy.

+For graphics/boxplots_errors.py, pickle is necessary though this is not at all required to use all functions and classes implemented in this repository.

 ## Installation

 Copy both files in the current directory.